 Graduate Employment Division, Deakin University

-‘University doesn’t just provide you with a qualification, it provides you with an opportunity to develop life skills, networks (both social and professional) and core employability skills,’ he says.
+‘University doesn’t just provide you with a qualification, it provides you with an opportunity to develop life skills, networks (both social and professional) and core employability skills,’ she says.
 ‘Universities offer you the chance to develop these skills through coaching, mentoring, volunteering and internships.
 Other avenues are sporting, music, academic and cultural societies and clubs and access to peers and experts that can offer you support and guidance.’

-Fraser adds that, by gaining a university degree, you can demonstrate a commitment to learning and an ability to work independently outside the ‘safe structure’ of high school.
+Hahn adds that, by gaining a university degree, you can demonstrate a commitment to learning and an ability to work independently outside the ‘safe structure’ of high school.
 ‘You will need to consistently be learning and developing as the world of work will continue to change,’ she says.

 If you really can’t decide on where you want to go, don’t let yourself be paralysed by the paradox of choice.
 It’s a good idea to start studying something rather than nothing so you can work out what suits you best.
 Never think you won’t have options to alter your path if you change your mind later on, Fraser advises.